5 Things We Can Learn from Our Teen Outdoor Leaders

 Most people can probably say they are feeling the effects of living in a pandemic, one way or another.
 But taking a moment to go outside and feel the sun on your face or focus on the sound of the birds can be a mini respite from other worries.“Being in nature for me provides a sense of calm and relief, especially now,” Cash tell us.“I’ve been kind of stressed about online schoolbecause there’s glitches all over the system.
 It’s really nice to get outside, calm down, take a breath in and restart.
 It’s really helped me.”

 This yearis a reminder of nature’s restorative effects on our well-being, and we are committed to sharing this with youth through programs like Teen Outdoor Leaders.
 Please consider a tax-deductible donation to inspire the next generation andothers like Cash.
-First-time or increased gifts will be matched by the Minnesota Camp Fire Foundation.

 Kids need nature.
 You make it possible.
 Donate now